 Option 4 – Switch back to F35B

 Cost, by switching back to the F35B we would still of course be liable for the additional capital costs.
-These costs are rising and they is no point trying to hide that fact but I also think that some of the hype surrounding the F35B costs are over played.
-A switch back would also instantly eliminate the additional capital and significant through life costs of going for the catapult options.
+These costs are rising and they are no point trying to hide that fact but I also think that some of the hype surrounding the F35B costs are overplayed.
+A switchback would also instantly eliminate the additional capital and significant through-life costs of going for the catapult options.

 Risk, a slightly risky option because there is a chance that the F35B will be cancelled but I do think this is a slight risk.
 The USMC aviation strategy is built upon the F35B and even though they have bought into the C model I can’t see this changing.

 Capability, in some aspects, the F35B has the lowest performance of the options but two things must be remembered.
-The F35B originally met the JCA specification and it will still be a step change in capability from the Harrier and Tornado.
-Reduced signature design and the sensor fusion on offer will mean it will remain relevant for a long time and despite a number of issues with what might constitute and austere location it has the greatest flexibility.
+The F35B originally met the JCA specification and it will still be a step-change in capability from the Harrier and Tornado.
+Reduced signature design and the sensor fusion on offer will mean it will remain relevant for a long time and despite a number of issues with what might constitute an austere location it has the greatest flexibility.

 Industrial, the existing industrial participation arrangements will be retained and although the share may come under some pressure as the overall order is reduced the agreement more or less states that order volume has no relationship to the industrial share of the programme, it is the development cash we stumped up (£2b) that counts.